gerardnico/bash-lib/docs/lib/bashlib-bash.md

 ### bash::eval_validate

-Eval_Validate will validate the status of the last command executed if the first command executed has error, it will not see it This function executes each command line
+Eval_Validate will validate the output of an env
+Why ?
+The eval status is the status of the last command executed if the first command executed has error, it will not see it This function executes each command line and returns an error if any You could also just use the content of the function to not execute each command 2 times

 #### Example